eefuwape/domBasedGame/readme.md

 DRAW a SHARE THE WEALTH card in that turn.
 There are three kinds.
 When you have one or more of them, keep them face down so only you will know what they are.
 Use these cards when you choose.
 Use them wisely!
-1. COLLECT CARD: This card may be given to any opponent when he lands in a white space and COLLECTS $10,000 or more.
+1. COLLECT CARD: This card may be given to any opponent when he lands in a green space and COLLECTS $100,000 or more.
 Upon presentation of this card, the opponent must give you one half the amount he collects from the bank in that space.
 He then places this card at the bottom of pile.
-2. PAY CARD: This card may be given to any opponent when you land in a white PAY space demanding $5,000 or more.
+2. PAY CARD: This card may be given to any opponent when you land in a green PAY space demanding $20,000 or more.
 Opponent is thus forced to pay YOU half the amount you pay to the bank in that turn.
 Card is then put at the bottom of the pile.
 3. EXEMPTION CARDS: This card entitles you to ignore either a Collect or Pay card when an opponent gives you one.
 Show this card to opponent and return it, with his Share the Wealth